LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Simple AD
     * AD-compatible managed directory on AWS
     * Cannot be joined with on-premises AD
+    * Least expensive
+    * Best choice if you have have less than 5000 users and no need for a trust relationship

 #### IAM Identity Center – Active Directory Setup
   * Connect to an AWS Managed Microsoft AD (Directory Service)